psychoinformatics-de/fairly-big-processing-workflow/README.md

 contents can be retrieved via ``datalad get``.
 A recomputation can be done on a per-file level with ``datalad rerun``.

-## Testing your setup

-We advise to test the setup with a handful of jobs before scaling up.
-In order to do this:

-- Submit a few jobs
-- Make sure they finish successfully and check the logs carefully for any problems
-- Clone the output dataset and check if all required branches are present
-- Attempt a merge
-- restore file availability information
-- attempt a rerun

-### Common problems and how to fix them
+## Common problems and how to fix them

 **Protocol mismatches**
 RIA URLs specify a protocol, such as ``ria+file://``, ``ria+http://``, or